 - 2002 – Alexander Mackay-Smith (1903-1998) for his broad contributions to the whole of the equine industry.

 American Horse Publications is dedicated to excellence in equine media through education and communication.
 AHP strives to be the primary source of education, resources and networking for the equine media community.
 We believe a proactive approach in an ever-evolving communications-driven world allows us the flexibility and opportunity to promote, support and reward excellence in equine media.
 For more information, please contact Chris Brune, American Horse Publications at email@example.com or 386-760-7743 or visit the AHP website at www.americanhorsepubs.org.

 Zoetis (zō-EH-tis) is the leading animal health company, dedicated to supporting its customers and their businesses.
-Building on more than 60 years of experience in animal health, Zoetis discovers, develops, manufactures and markets veterinary vaccines and medicines, complemented by diagnostic products and genetic tests and supported by a range of services.
+Building on more than 60 years of experience in animal health, Zoetis discovers, develops, manufactures and markets veterinary vaccines and medicines, complemented by diagnostic products, genetic tests, biodevices and a range of services.
 Zoetis serves veterinarians, livestock producers and people who raise and care for farm and companion animals with sales of its products in more than 100 countries.
-In 2015, the company generated annual revenue of $4.8 billion with approximately 9,000 employees.
+In 2016, the company generated annual revenue of $4.9 billion with approximately 9,000 employees.
 For more information, visit www.zoetisUS.com.